-This ripple effect is the type of transformation that C2C strongly supports.
 The C2C Tech Lab breaks the assumption of learning & teaching using a hands-on STEAM (Science, Technology, Engineering, Arts & Mathematics) methodology for personal and professional growth.
 This encourages girls know their strengths, weaknesses, leadership skills and enhance their creative problem solving and teamwork skills.

 • Enables students develop the ability to communicate in English effectively and present with confidence.

 • Helps students organize their ideas logically and to present appropriately in various communication situations.